 Rule of law

 Good governance requires fair legal frameworks that are enforced impartially.
-It entails protection of human rights, particularly those of minorities; impartial enforcement of laws which requires an independent judiciary and an impartial and incorruptible police force.
+It entails protection of human rights, particularly those of minorities; impartial enforcement of laws that require an independent judiciary, and an impartial and incorruptible police force.

-Transparency suggest three things; firstly, decisions must be taken and enforced in proper legal manner, secondly, the information must be freely available and directly accessible to the affected, and thirdly, complete information in easily understandable forms and media.
+Transparency suggests three things; firstly, decisions must be taken and enforced in a proper legal manner, secondly, the information must be freely available and directly accessible to the affected, and thirdly, complete information in easily understandable forms and media.

 The literal meaning of ‘responsiveness’- The quality of being responsive; reacting quickly; as a quality of people, it involves responding with emotion to people and events.
 It suggests that governance must be responsive to the concerns of all stakeholders within a reasonable timeframe.

 Good governance requires mediation of the different interests in society to reach a broad consensus in society on what is in the best interest of the whole community and how this can be achieved.
 It also requires a broad and long-term perspective on what is needed for sustainable human development and how to achieve the goals of such development.
-This needs sensitivity of the administration to the historical, cultural and social contexts of a given society or community.
-In political term it is called as political pluralism.
+This needs the sensitivity of the administration to the historical, cultural, and social contexts of a given society or community.
+In political terms, it is called political pluralism.

 Equity and inclusiveness

 Good governance must address the issues concerning justice and equity.
-None in the society should feel side lined or exploited in the process of development.
+None in society should feel side-lined or exploited in the process of development.
 Growth should be inclusive and equitable.
-Mostly the vulnerable and marginalized must share the fruits of the development and must have opportunities to improve and maintain their well being.
+Mostly the vulnerable and marginalized must share the fruits of the development and must have opportunities to improve and maintain their well-being.

 Effectiveness and efficiency

-Hence, Good governance is thus a vague normative formulation which is very difficult to practice in its original form and also it altered the administrative fabric of the third world
+Hence, Good governance is thus a vague normative formulation that is very difficult to practice in its original form and also it altered the administrative fabric of the third world

 Also Read | Indian Culture and History